rails/rails/README.md

 and form as the rest of your Rails application, while still being performant and scalable.
 It's a full-stack offering that provides both a client-side JavaScript framework and a server-side Ruby framework.
-You have access to your full domain model written with ActiveRecord or whatever.
+You have access to your full domain model written with ActiveRecord or your ORM of choice.

 ## Terminology

 A single Action Cable server can handle multiple connection instances.
-It goes one connection instance per websocket connection.
+It has one connection instance per websocket connection.
 A single user may well have multiple websockets open to your application if they use multiple browser tabs or devices.
 The client of a websocket connection is called the consumer.

 Each consumer can in turn subscribe to multiple cable channels.
 Each channel encapsulates a logical unit of work, similar to what a controller does in a regular MVC setup.
-So you may have a ChatChannel and a AppearancesChannel.
+So you may have a `ChatChannel` and a `AppearancesChannel`.
 The consumer can be subscribed to either or to both.
 At the very least, a consumer should be subscribed to one channel.

 When the consumer is subscribed to a channel, they act as a subscriber.
 The connection between the subscriber and the channel is, surprise-surprise, called a subscription.
-A consumer can act as a subscriber to a given channel any number of times (like to multiple chat rooms at the same time).
+A consumer can act as a subscriber to a given channel any number of times.
+For example, a consumer could subscribe to multiple chat rooms at the same time.
 (And remember that a physical user may have multiple consumers, one per tab/device open to your connection).

 Each channel can then again be streaming zero or more broadcastings.
 A broadcasting is a pubsub link where anything transmitted by the broadcaster is sent directly to the channel